DigitalRuby/SimpleCache/README.md

     /// </summary>
     /// <typeparam name="T">Type of item</typeparam>
     /// <param name="key">Cache key</param>
-    /// <param name="cacheParam">Cache parameters.
-Passing the size is recommended and you can do this with a tuple: (TimeSpan expiration, int size)</param>
     /// <param name="factory">Factory method to create the item if no item is in the cache for the key.
-This factory is guaranteed to execute only one per key.</param>
+This factory is guaranteed to execute only one per key.<br/>
+    /// Inside your factory, you should set the CacheParameters on the GetOrCreateAsyncContext to a duration and size tuple: (TimeSpan duration, int size)</param>
     /// <param name="cancelToken">Cancel token</param>
     /// <returns>Task of return of type T</returns>
-    Task<T> GetOrCreateAsync<T>(string key, CacheParameters cacheParam, Func<CancellationToken, Task<T>> factory, CancellationToken cancelToken = default);
+    Task<T> GetOrCreateAsync<T>(string key, Func<GetOrCreateAsyncContext, Task<T>> factory, CancellationToken cancelToken = default);

     /// <summary>
     /// Attempts to retrieve value of T by key.